 In terms of eating disorder recovery can you now see just HOW negatively the irregular, out of whack sleeping schedule and habits affect your recovery?
 The hormonal and metabolic recovery?… Yes?
 Good!
 So now you know you must address this issue and fix your circadian rhythm.

 How to fix your circadian rhythm?

 - Go to bed early and wake up early.
 Ideally, I would say be in bed, ready to sleep by 10 pm.
 Wake up by 7-8 am.
 This is not a die-hard rule but generally what to stick to.
 But don’t take it lightly!
-Don’t think you can go to bed 2 am and just wake up 11 am because you will still get the same hours of sleep, right?
+Don’t think you can go to bed at 2 am and just wake up at 11 am because you will still get the same hours of sleep, right?
 Nope, it’s not the same!
 Remember, our body needs to sleep during night hours and wake up in the morning with the sun.
 The difference is BIG!

 - Eat your breakfast.
 I know, you are used to your big night time meals, I get it.
 And during recovery, you should eat whenever.
-BUT, in terms of your energy levels you need that well-sized breakfast to fix your circadian rhythm and in the long run, it will also help you to normalize the nighttime overeating sessions.
-This is not to say anybody should start restricting food during night time, but your body needs food during the morning as well to support the natural circadian rhythm of your body!
-So start with a filling breakfast!
+BUT, in terms of your energy levels, you need that well-sized breakfast to fix your circadian rhythm and in the long run, it will also help you to normalize the nighttime overeating sessions.
+This is not to say that you should start restricting food during night time, but your body needs food during the morning as well to support the natural circadian rhythm of your body!
+So start the morning with a filling breakfast!
 And I still recommend regular eating for recovery – eating every 2-3 hours, breakfast, lunch, dinner, also snacks in between as you like!